FarruhShahidi/Classification-using-Tensorflow-and-Flask/README.md

 # Classification-using-Tensorflow-and-Flask

-This project uses Tensorflow and Docker to build a cat vs dog predictor.
+This project uses Tensorflow to build a cat versus dog predictor.
 A simple web application with Flask is created to serve as an interface to get predictions.